-Ed’s Warehouse was once located at 266 King St W (at Ed Mirvish Way on the northeast corner) in the Entertainment District of Toronto.
+Ed’s Warehouse was once located at 266 King St W (at Ed Mirvish Way on the northeast corner) in Toronto’s Entertainment District.

 The Reid Building

 Built in 1904, the Reid Building was one of the first manufacturing buildings on the north side of King St W. The five-storey, Edwardian Classical style warehouse was designed for the Featherbone Novelty Manufacturing Company by architect Alexander Frank Wickson.
-Shortly after being constructed, the building was acquired by novelty company’s manager, Alexander T Reid.
-The now painted building is made of brick, brick cladding, stone and wood detailing.
-While the original building on the northwest corner of King West and Duncan was built in 1904, there were additions on the north (1909) and east (1913) sides of it.
+Shortly after being constructed, the building was acquired by the novelty company’s manager, Alexander T Reid.
+The painted building was made of brick, brick cladding, stone and wood detailing.
+While the original building on the northwest corner of King St W and Duncan St was built in 1904, there were additions on the north (1909) and east (1913) sides.

-In the early 1960s, Ed Mirvish, the man behind Honest Ed’s, had finished his restoration of the Royal Alexandra Theatre.
-At the time, that stretch of King St West was desolate, so to attract patrons to the theatre, Ed purchased the Reid Building and converted it to a restaurant.
+In the early 1960s, Ed Mirvish, the founder of Honest Ed’s, had finished his restoration of the Royal Alexandra Theatre.
+At the time, that stretch of King St West was lonely, so Ed purchased the neighbouring Reid Building and converted it into a restaurant to attract patrons to the theatre.
 Mr Mirvish started the gentrification process in what would become the centre of the Entertainment District.

 The Menu, Dress Attire & Outrageous Decor of Ed’s Warehouse

 Ed’s Warehouse opened in the mid-1960s.
 The menu was simple.
 Appetizers included shrimp cocktail, salad, tomato juice and French onion soup.
 The entrée was a choice of various cuts of steak that came with mushrooms and French fried onion rings or prime rib of beef au jus with Yorkshire pudding.
 All of the main dishes were served with mashed potatoes, tender green peas, fresh rolls, creamery butter and pickles.
-For dessert, there was apple pie and a selection of chocolate, vanilla or strawberry ice cream.
+There was apple pie and a selection of chocolate, vanilla or strawberry ice cream for dessert.

-For men, a jacket and tie were required and if you came without a tie, Ed supplied it.
-The décor of Ed’s Warehouse was an attraction in itself and included antiques, red brocade, massive vases, a variety of lamps including many Tiffany ones, red tablecloths, photos of celebrities and much more.
+A jacket and tie were required for men, and if you came without a tie, Ed supplied it.
+The décor of Ed’s Warehouse was an attraction in itself.
+It included antiques, red brocade, massive vases, various lamps including many Tiffany ones, red tablecloths, photos of celebrities and much more.

 Ed’s Restaurant Empire

-Over the decades, Ed acquired more warehouses along the section of King Street West and opened Ed’s Seafood, Ed’s Chinese, Ed’s Italian, Old Ed’s & Ed’s Folly.
-Ed’s Warehouse closed in the late 1990s while Old’s Ed’s, the last of Ed’s remaining restaurants, closed in 2000.
+Over the decades, Ed acquired more warehouses along the section of King Street West and opened Ed’s Seafood, Ed’s Chinese, Ed’s Italian, Old Ed’s and Ed’s Folly.
+Ed’s Warehouse closed in the late 1990s, while Old’s Ed’s, the last of Ed’s remaining restaurants, closed in 2000.

 Did You Know?

-- When the Reid Building was first constructed, it was beginning of the early 20th century industrial/manufacturing era for the now Entertainment District neighbourhood.
+When the Reid Building was first constructed, it began the early 20th-century industrial/manufacturing era for what is known today as the Entertainment District neighbourhood.